 Intentional overdose as a method of suicide

 Overdosing insulin has been used as a method of attempted suicide by both people with diabetes and non-diabetics.
-Because people with diabetes face an increased risk of depression, it’s important to note that overdosing insulin is not a smooth or guaranteed death.
+Because people with diabetes face an increased risk of depression, it’s important to note that overdosing on insulin is not a smooth or guaranteed death.

 Instead, in many cases, your liver saves you by releasing a large dose of glycogen which is converted into glucose (sugar).